 - Embezzlement - the act of an employee stealing funds from their employer

 - Perjury - the act of willfully swearing a false oath

 - Ponzi schemes - fraud involving the persuasion of investment of funds into an account which is not yielding true profit

-You need to find an attorney as quickly as possible when charged with white collar crime offenses.
-However, you also want to make sure you can work well with your legal team and trust them to commit themselves to protecting your best interests.
+You need to find an experienced white collar crimes attorney as quickly as possible when charged with white collar crime offenses.
+However, you also want to make sure you can work well with your legal team and trust them to commit themselves to protect your best interests.
 We offer free initial consultations so that you can have a commitment-free opportunity to speak with us and learn more about what we can do for you.